 There are a litany of fraud-related crimes under Virginia law, and a comprehensive list of these crimes can be found further below.
-However, a few of Virginia’s fraud crimes include, but are not limited to, the following:
+However, a few of Virginia’s fraud crimes include the following:

 Pursuant to Virginia Code § 18.2-178, it is illegal to obtain money, goods, or services through fraudulent means.
 False pretenses essentially means that the accused has lied in order to obtain money.

 Forging Public Records

 Under Virginia Code § 18.2-168, it is a Class 4 felony for a person to forge any public record or any writing which can be used as legal proof.
 An example would be a false driver’s license, birth certificate, affidavit, or any other notarized document.

 According to Virginia Code § 18.2-246.3, it is a crime for a person to conduct any financial transaction with funds or property which were obtained through illegal activity.
 An example of money laundering would be to use funds from drug dealing to start a legitimate business as a way to “wash” or “launder” the dirty money.
 Virginia takes money laundering extremely seriously, and this is reflected by the potential punishment for a money laundering conviction – up to 40 years in prison and a fine of $500,000.
 If you have been arrested, charged, or are under investigation for money laundering, you will want to consult with a Fairfax fraud lawyer as soon as possible, and certainly before giving any statements to law enforcement.